Kung Fu Yoga: Plot

-Jack (Jackie Chan), a renowned professor of archaeology at the Terracotta Warriors Museum in Xi'an, teams up with young Indian professor Ashmita (Disha Patani) from the National Museum Institute, Rajasthan to locate India's lost Magadha treasure in Tibet.
-Their team, Jones Lee (Aarif Rahman), Xiaoguang (Lay Zhang), Kyra (Amyra Dastur) and Noumin (Miya Muqi); find the treasure underneath a frozen lake using modern technology.
-However, they are interrupted by a group of mercenaries led by Randall (Sonu Sood) who steals the treasure and leaves them there to die.
-In the chaos, Jones – a member from Jack's team who is more a treasure hunter than an archaeologist smuggles away a diamond artifact.
+Jack is a renowned archaeology professor at the Terracotta Warriors Museum in Xi'an, who teams up with young Indian professor Ashmita from the National Museum Institute in Rajasthan to locate India's lost Magadha treasure in Tibet.
+Their team (Jones Lee, Xiaoguang, Kyra, and Noumin) finds the treasure underneath a frozen lake using modern technology, but they are interrupted by a group of mercenaries led by Randall, who steals the treasure and leaves them there to die.
+In the chaos, Jones, who is more a treasure hunter than an archaeologist, smuggles away a diamond artifact.
 Jack's and Ashmita's team manages to escape from the underground icy cavern through an opening.

 Two weeks later, the 212-carat diamond artifact pops up in Dubai for auction on the black market.
 To save his job, Jack attempts to get back the artifact with the help of a rich friend.
-Jack wins the auction but Randall strikes again with his goons which results in a high speed car chase through heavy traffic in Dubai.
+Jack wins the auction, but Randall strikes again with his goons which results in a high-speed car chase through in Dubai.
 In the ensuing chase, Ashmita snatches it from them.
-Jack investigates Ashmita's whereabouts and finds she is not who she claimed to be before but the youngest descendant of Magadha royalty.
-Ashmita explains the diamond artifact is known as the "Eye of Shiva" in their family chronicles and it is the key to immense treasure hidden somewhere.
+Jack investigates Ashmita's whereabouts and finds she is not who she claimed to be before, but the youngest descendant of Magadha royalty.
+Ashmita explains the diamond artifact is known as the "Eye of Shiva" in their family chronicles and is the key to immense treasure hidden somewhere.
+Ashmita asks Jack to help her find the real treasure and protect it from the wrong hands.

-She asks Jack to help her find the real treasure and protect it from wrong hands.
-They further find the diamond artifact is a part of a scepter that opens a map room built using vastu shastra and astronomical positions of that period in a closed part of a sacred temple.
-Randall kidnaps Jack and Ashmita, demands to find the treasure for him because it belonged to his family.
+They further find the diamond artifact is part of a scepter that opens a map room built using vastu shastra and astronomical positions of that period in a closed part of a sacred temple.
+Randall kidnaps Jack and Ashmita, where he demands to find the treasure for him because it belonged to his family.
 They all together find the map room which happens to be a puzzle room where a wrong move can cost lives.
+They reach an underground Shiva temple made out of gold that is near a secluded waterfall.
+Reaching there, Randall's group begins to extract gems and diamonds from the temple decorations and searches for the treasure, but they find that the legendary treasure provides ancient knowledge about medicine, Buddhism, mechanical structures and many more.

-They reach an underground Shiva temple made out of gold that is nearby a secluded waterfall.
-Reaching there, Randall's group begins to extract gems and diamonds from the temple decorations and searches for the treasure, but to his despair, they find that the legendary treasure is ancient knowledge about medicine, Buddhism, mechanical structures, and many more.
 In despair, Randall tries to destroy everything, but Jack, Ashmita and their team fight to stop them.
 Jack uses principles of yoga and kung fu to defeat Randall and convinces him of the significant importance of this finding.
-Meanwhile, a group of Sannyasis comes down through the new opening above ground and, upon seeing the magnificence of the deity in the underground temple, they start to sing and dance in joy.
-The groups that were fighting, realizing their pettiness, stop fighting and happily join with the joyous expression.
+During this, a group of Sannyasis arrive through the new opening above ground, where they see the magnificence of the deity, Shiva in the underground temple and start to sing and dance in joy.
+The groups that were fighting realize their pettiness and happily join in the joyous expression.